edgexfoundry/device-usb-camera/README.md

 For a full walkthrough of using the default images, use this [guide.](./docs/guides/SimpleStartupGuide.md)

-For a full walktrhough of building custom images, use this [guide.](./docs/guides/CustomStartupGuide.md)
+For a full walkthrough of building custom images, use this [guide.](./docs/guides/CustomStartupGuide.md)

 # Learn More
 [General Usage](./docs/general-usage.md)